GuanhuaWang/SystemPaper/OSDI2016/CloudSys1/altruistic.md

 Intra-job: since they have DAG for each job, compute how much leftover they can provide.
 Inter-job: using leftover, 1 schedule tasks closet to completion, 2 packing remaining for cluster efficiency.

+##they need prove
+Altruism will not inflate the JCT